 Go for regular screen tests if you're 50 or have a family history of polyps, cancer, or IBD.
 Avoid red meat or processed meat.
 Load up on fibrous and colorful veggies and antioxidant-rich berries.
 Eat dairy products for calcium and spinach and sprouts for folic acid.
 Exercise in the sun for vitamin D and to keep obesity at bay.
 Go easy on the booze and stop smoking altogether.

-Screen For Polyps In The Colorectal Passage
+1. Screen For Polyps In The Colon And The Rectum

 If You Are 50 Or Older

 Age is a risk factor.
 Almost 90 out of 100 people with colorectal cancer are 50 or older.
 The chances of diagnosis rise progressively after you turn 40 and sharply after you turn 50.
 Get screened regularly once you turn 50.3

 If You Have A Family History Of Polyps And Cancer